 If you’re up for the challenge, it’s time to get started.
 Take a few minutes to thoroughly read and understand the requirements you’ll need to complete.
 Then, I’ll help you to understand and complete each one so that you can begin earning your Citizenship in the Nation merit badge!

-What Are The Citizenship In The Nation Merit Badge Requirements in 2023?
+What Are The Citizenship In The Nation Merit Badge Requirements?

 - What is the Constitution of the United States?
 What does the Constitution do?
 What principles does it reflect?
 Why is it important to have a Constitution?